 As a business owner, I’m always analyzing our performance.
 During a recent commercial shoot, we had a break in the action while we reset some dolly tracks and planned the next scene.
 I had a few minutes to talk with our primary talent who was a brilliant young lady from Kansas City.
 The shoot, like many I’ve been on, was a high-priority, tightly choreographed project, and I was really curious about her perception of our staff’s performance.
 So I asked her to be brutally honest about what she thought about our people and how we approached the craft.

-“It’s funny you asked me that, because I just got off the phone with my boyfriend,” she said.
-“I told him how great it was to work with people who are very good at what they do, but are very encouraging and fun.
+“It’s funny you asked me that because I just got off the phone with my boyfriend,” she said.
+“I told him how great it was to work with people who are very good at what they do but are very encouraging and fun.
 I hope I get a chance to work with you again!”

 I was delighted to hear that about our Cinematographer, Producer, Lighting Director, Makeup Artist and the rest of our crew.
-But what I really took home from her comments was a huge reminder about the importance of finding the right people for an organization.
+But what I really took home from her comments was a huge reminder of the importance of finding the right people for an organization.

 We’ve been blessed with amazing people who are absolutely wonderful to have around and make it a joy to come to work in the morning.